itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 	print("hello world!")

-Because this would be a litte bit too simple as a first try, we proceed with a litte camera example.
+The command is executed immediately.
+Let us proceed to a more advanced example involving a camera.

 Getting a snapshot
 --------------------

-In this example we explain step by step how you can open a camera and make a snapshot.
-For this we only use the console and type in our commands directly.
+In this example we will explain how you can open a camera and make a snapshot step by step.
+Python code can be written and executed in two differnt ways, either directly, line by line, using the console, or in the form of complete scripts and fucntions, executed as small programs.
+In this example we will use the console and will type in our commands directly.
 Later you can write your code in executable scripts or functions and you can control these functions with your own GUI elements.

-You will need the **DummyGrabber**-PlugIn for this script.
+You will need the **DummyGrabber**-PlugIn for this script to work.

 Step 1: Open the camera
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 First you have to start your camera device using the respective dataIO plugin.
-In our example we use the DummyGrabber, but in principal you can use every camera you have plugged in your computer and for which you have the plugin.
+In our example we use the DummyGrabber, but in principle you can use any camera connected to your computer for which you have an |itom| plugin.
+Similarly to the previous example of the **DummyMotor** we need to create an instance of the **DummyGrabber**, only this time, we will instantiate from python instead of from the GUI.

 .. code-block:: python
     :linenos: